scallywag41/stonks/README.md

 This is my current scanner.
 Once you save it you can modify it to give you up to 10 stocks.
 Then you can use this to create additional tables by modifying the location and stocks in a different script.
 This will yeild a result that looks like this:
 ![plot](./Screenshot_137.jpg)

+# Recommendations

+Add a RSI indicator to your chart.
+Add a MACD indicator to your chart.